-Wood generated by the City of Boulder’s forest management operations is made available to contract-holding members of the public, at the OSMP South Boulder Creek West Trailhead.
-The wood (typically green ponderosa pine) is available on a first-come, first-served basis between April 1 and Nov.
-30.
+Wood generated by the City of Boulder’s forest management operations is made available to contract-holding members of the public at two locations:

 To participate in the firewood program, users must:

-- Pay the $15 administrative fee by credit card online (a $1.00 surcharge will be added to online purchases) or cash, check, visa, or mastercard in the office.
+Pay the $15 administrative fee by credit card online (a $1.00 surcharge will be added).
+At this time, the Open Space & Mountain Parks administrative office remains closed to the public.

-Once the above requirements are met, contract holders will receive the gate access code to the woodlot.
+Once the above requirements are met, contract holders will receive an email confirmation with the gate access code to both woodlot locations.
 The contract allows users to access and collect firewood during the following hours:

-(These hours are limited to avoid noise and impacts to surrounding neighbors)
+- These hours and dates are limited to avoid noise and impacts to surrounding neighbors

 Terms and Conditions